intetsu2/resume-template/README.md

 - **Clean and professional design**: The template features a simple, modern design that will make your resume stand out from the crowd.

 ### How to Edit
 To edit the template, you can use any text editor, such as Sublime Text, Atom, or Visual Studio Code.
-Simply open the [index.html](./resume/index.html) file in your text editor, and edit the content as needed.
-You can change the text, add or remove sections, or modify the styling using the [style.css](./resume/style.css) file.
+Simply open the [index.html](./resume/index.html) file in your text editor, and edit the content as needed. <span style="color:#FFFF00;">You can change the text, add or remove sections</span>, or modify the styling using the [style.css](./resume/style.css) file.

 ### Credits
 This template was created by Paul Ndaboreheye.
 The profile image used in the template is from [icons8.com](https://icons8.com/).